STROKE DISABILITY BENEFITS

 C. Marked limits in physical function and in one of the following areas of mental function, both persisting for at least 3 months in a row after the insult:

 If you meet the above listing, then have your doctor write a statement that you are not able to work.
-Read more about what it takes to meet SSA’s listing.
-The statements from your doctor should also include a discussion of your stroke symptoms and how they impact your ability to sit, stand, walk, and lift.
+Learn what it takes to meet SSA’s listing in the Blue Book.
+The statement from your doctor should include a discussion of your stroke symptoms and how they impact your ability to sit, stand, walk, and lift.
 Your ability to talk may also be on that list.
-Finally, if you have memory problems, have your doctor include that as well.
-Learn more about traumatic brain injury after a stroke.
+Finally, if you have memory problems, then have your doctor write about it.
+Learn about traumatic brain injury after a stroke.

 RESIDUAL FUNCTIONAL CAPACITY (RFC) AFTER A STROKE

-If you do not have a doctor who can submit medical information, you may be sent to a free doctor exam by the SSA.
-Find out more about the free SSA doctor exam.
-It is important to have your doctor discuss your limits after a stroke to help you win benefits if you do not meet listing 11.04.
+If you do not have a doctor who can submit medical information, then you can visit a free SSA doctor.
+Find out about the free SSA doctor exam.
+It is important to have your doctor discuss your limits after a stroke to help you win benefits.
+Especially, if you do not meet listing 11.04 under step three of the review process.

 Your RFC includes both your physical and mental symptoms.
-In terms of physical limits, the SSA will define your ability to sit, stand, walk, and lift, during an 8 hour workday.
-Likewise, the SSA will include your ability to carry, pull, and push.
-Find out more about how the SSA defines work.
+In terms of physical limits, the SSA defines your ability to sit, stand, walk, and lift, during an 8 hour workday.
+Likewise, the SSA includes your ability to carry, pull, and push.
+Find out how the SSA defines work.

 In order to figure out your physical RFC, the SSA will examine your medical records.
 They will take into account the symptoms your doctor describes in your medical records.
 Also, the SSA will review any statements from the SSA’s doctors.